You can easily start your own sustainable garden in small spaces such as your backyard, a balcony or a patio.

 And they have plenty of healthy nutrients and tons of good fats.

-Less is more when it comes to sustainable living.
+Less is more when it comes to sustainable living, making it possible for you to garden in small spaces.

 Stick with plants that yield your favorite flavors.
 Or choose veggies you’ve never tried before.